rsgmon/tdAmeritrade/README.md

 #### Our experience
 The [TDAmeritrade Developer Site](https://developer.tdameritrade.com/) documents two application types.

 The first type is your own local application.
-So for example you want to options data.
+So for example you want to get options data.
 Follow [Simple Auth for Local Apps](https://developer.tdameritrade.com/content/simple-auth-local-apps) to get your first access key.
 Once completed, you'll have an access key and a refresh key.
 Save the refresh key in a secure place.
 Then you can repeatedly get access keys using the refesh key.

 The second application type is where you are running a server for either your own or someone else's use.
 Depending on the use you may need to get approval from TD.